Vida Blue | |

 |

-Vida Rochelle Blue Jr. (born July 28, 1949) is a former American professional baseball player.[1]
-He was a left-handed pitcher in Major League Baseball between 1969 and 1986, most notably as an integral member of the Oakland Athletics dynasty that won three consecutive World Series championships between 1972 and 1974.[1]
-He won the American League Cy Young Award and Most Valuable Player Award in 1971.[2]
+Vida Rochelle Blue Jr. (/vaɪdɑː/;[1] July 28, 1949 – May 6, 2023) was an American professional baseball player.[2]
+He was a left-handed pitcher in Major League Baseball from 1969 to 1986, most notably as an integral member of the Oakland Athletics dynasty that won three consecutive World Series championships from 1972 to 1974.[2]
+He won the American League (AL) Cy Young Award and Most Valuable Player Award in 1971.[3]

 Early life